Typositoire/concourse-helm3-resource/README.md

 -   `stable_repo`: _Optional_ A `"false"` (must be "string" not boolean) value will disable using a default Helm stable repo.
 Any other value will be used to Override default Helm stable repo URL <https://charts.helm.sh/stable>.
 Useful if running helm deploys without internet access.
 -   `tracing_enabled`: _Optional._ Enable extremely verbose tracing for this resource.
 Useful when developing the resource itself.
 May allow secrets to be displayed.
 (Default: false)
 -   `helm_setup_purge_all`: _Optional._ Uninstalls and purge every helm release.
 Use with extreme caution.
 (Default: false)
+  - `env_vars`: _Optional._ A key/value pair of environment variables that will be set before running the helm command.
+This is useful for using different Helm storage options.

 ## Source options for Google Cloud